apollo-13/dockercloud-missing-tools/health-check-redeploy/README.md

 : URL path to perform the HTTP health check on (default /).
 If you have a subpage for performing the health check, specify its path here.

+-c, --health-check-containers-count
+: Perform the health check on the specified number of containers only.
+The remaining containers will be redeployed without further health check on them.
+By default the health check is performed on all redeployed containers.

 -t=timeout, --health-check-timeout=timeout
 : Maximum time to perform the health check on single container for.